CDPH Regulations for Cannabis, DPH-17-010 (PDF)

 FSOR 45-Day Public Comment Period: Response to Comments (PDF)

 FSOR 15-Day Public Comment Period: List of Commenters (PDF)

 FSOR 15-Day Public Comment Period: Response to Comments (PDF)

 To view other documents in this rulemaking file, visit the CDPH Office of Regulations website.

-For more information on the current regulatory requirements for cannabis manufacturers or to download the Universal Symbol, visit the
+For more information on the regulatory requirements or to download the Universal Symbol, visit the Resource Library page.

 Other Cannabis Regulations